Teignmouth Electron: Sailing history

+Eden reported that Crowhurst's sailing techniques were good, "But I felt his navigation was a mite slapdash.
+I prefer, even in the Channel, to know exactly where I am.
+He didn't take too much bother with it, merely jotting down figures on a few sheets of paper from time to time."
+After struggling against westerlies and having to tack out into the Channel twice, they arrived at 2.30 pm on 15 October, where an enthusiastic BBC film crew started filming Eden in the belief he was Crowhurst.
+There were 16 days to get ready before the race's deadline on 31 October.

+("The strange voyage of Donald Crowhurst." by Ron Hall and Nicholas Tomalin.)

 The Electron set sail from Teignmouth Harbour at 4:52 pm on 31 October 1968.
 Based on his logs, it is believed Crowhurst's voyage lasted in total 243 days; his last log entry is dated 24 June 1969.
 The Electron was at sea for a total of 252 days before being found ghosting, adrift a shipping lane.

 Upon starting the race the boat immediately experienced problems.
 Three days into the journey, the Hasler self-steering gear shed two screws, which led Crowhurst to discover that he had no spare screws or bolts aboard the craft.
 He salvaged screws off of non-necessary gear but any more shedding would result in loss of control of the craft while Crowhurst was not at the helm.
 His logline, which judged distance travelled, was also caught on the boat's rudder and the rotator jammed.
 His Racal radio receiver also did not transmit, a problem Crowhurst struggled with for four days before realizing it had just been a blown fuse.
 On 5 November, he discovered that the port bow float and tack were taking on water, and the whole compartment had been flooded up to the deck.